evcaho/attendee-notes/https/github.com/evcaho/evcaho.md

 - users embark on an epic journey
 - accomplsh anazing feates

 D&D lives and dies by how playable it is.
-Reviews for adventure "Hoard of the Dragon Queen" Adventure involves int oa series of 'go fight this, then this," editing is terrible. maps have omissions, monsters listed as in 2 places at once

 Railroading: If you provide them w enough choices or heremy the appearance of enough choices, they don't even realize it's happening
 The trick is coming up with stories that are worth coming up with a railroad for